ekshaks/ragpipe/README.md

 Ragpipe is open-source and under active development.
 We welcome contributions:
 - Try out ragpipe on queries over your data.
 Open an issue or send a pull request.
-- Join us as an early contributor to build a new, powerful RAG framework.
+- Join us as an early contributor to build a new, powerful and flexible RAG framework.
 - Stuck on a RAG problem without progress?
 Share with us, iterate and overcome blockers.